namiri-tech/docs-rdme-ng/docs/FIRS E-INVOICING SYSTEM REFERENCE/e-invoicing-and-secure-invoice-exchange.md

 Secure Invoice Exchange is one benefit of the FIRS E-Invoicing System.

-Consider other benefits captured on the [FIRS and FIRS e-Invoicing System page](doc:firs-e-invoicing-system).
+Consider other benefits captured on the [FIRS and FIRS E-Invoicing System page](doc:firs-e-invoicing-system).

-## Interconnectivity Between e-Invoicing and Secure Invoice Exchange
+## Inter-connectivity Between e-Invoicing and Secure Invoice Exchange

 How It Works: